matoilic/angular-lazy/readme.md

 ## Routing

 The Angular Lazy module adds a state factory to the future states provider.
-The factory then takes care of loading your states of type load defined in routes.json at runtime.
+The factory then takes care of loading your states of type `load` defined in [states.json](https://github.com/matoilic/generator-angular-lazy#statesjson) at runtime.

 ## Component Loader Service